-Inshore Saltwater Fishing Charters & Sport Fishing Trips in Hilton Head, South Carolina
+Inshore Saltwater Fishing Charters & Backwater Fishing Trips in Hilton Head, South Carolina

-The waters around Hilton Head, South Carolina offer some of the best inshore saltwater fishing that you will find anywhere.
+The backwaters around Hilton Head, South Carolina offer some of the best inshore saltwater fishing that you will find anywhere.
 The things that I really enjoy about inshore fishing is that the trips are relatively short , we don’t have to make far runs from the dock to get to the fishing grounds, the waters are calm and it is very interactive.
 I use light spinning tackle and fly fishing gear for all of my inshore fishing charters so you can guarantee that fighting these fish will be a blast!
 Through out the year we fish the inshore waters for species such as redfish, speckled sea trout, flounder, sharks, triple tail, cobia, tarpon and bull redfish to name a few.
 Moreover, while fishing inshore we always see a diversity of wildlife from various birds to bottle nosed dolphins.
 Let’s take a look at some of the different inshore fishing trips that we have available.